Raghad-Harasis/Panorama-Generation-System/README.md

-This VI generates panoramic images through a structured process:

-Lens Distortion Correction: Specifically addressing Barrel Distortion to ensure precise visual accuracy.
-Brightness Variation Compensation: Achieving a seamless transition by compensating variations in brightness.
-ROI Blending: Merging carefully determined Regions of Interest (ROIs) using a selected method (Weighted Average - Default, Multi-Band Blending, Wavelet Extraction).
-Final Panorama Output: Projecting the corrected and blended elements to produce the ultimate panorama.
+This system was developed by Eng.
+Raghad O. Al-Harasis  and Prof. Belal H. Sababha at Princess Sumaya University for Technology.
+The system utilizes two wide-angle cameras that capture images continuously and blend them seamlessly in real-time to generate natural-looking viewing.
+The system is implemented using LabVIEW and it is adaptable to any hardware type.

+User Steps:
+Download the attached "Grid.png" image to be used for camera calibration.
-User Steps: Navigate to the "Tuning Control Tab" and follow these steps:
+Navigate to the "Tuning Control Tab" and follow these steps:
 Select Grid Image Path: Specify the path for the grid image.
 Input Grid Image Name: Enter the grid image name as saved in the device, including its extension.
 Choose Left and Right Cameras: Indicate the cameras for the left and right images.